sharedstreets/curb-wheel-archive/data-model.md

 The graph is a network of all the streets in the area of interest.
 Each street in the graph has associated [SharedStreets linear referencing](https://sharedstreets.io/how-the-sharedstreets-referencing-system-works/) properties (such as a reference ID and length).
 The graph is created by the software on the Raspberry Pi, using the OpenStreetMap data included in the deployment.

 ### Street / Geometry
 A street is a segment of road, from one intersection to the next, which includes travel in both directions (where applicable).
-In the SharedStreets linear referencing system, this is referred to a "geometry".
+In the SharedStreets linear referencing system, this is referred to as a "geometry".

 Each geometry has a corresponding, unique SharedStreets geometry ID which is determined when the graph is created.